opsone-ch/documentation/index.rst

 Not found what you're looking for yet?
 Beside of the search bar (top left), we also added a :doc:`genindex` with a comprehensive list of all topics.

-.. tip:: For marketing and contract related details and contact infos, visit our website https://opsone.ch.
+.. note:: For marketing and contract related details and contact infos, visit our website https://opsone.ch.

 Open source
 -------------------------------------------